gsanhueza/ArchISOMaker/README.md

 When you boot it, you'll be greeted by a welcome message that hints you the necessary steps that you have to follow, so you can run the installation script (`install.sh`).

-### Relevant information

-The installation script (`install.sh`) uses settings from the `env.sh` file, so you are required to edit it *before* installing the system!

-### Script descriptions

-Each script file plays a particular role:

-- `install.sh`: The main installation script.
-- `env.sh`: The environment script that stores the installation/setup information.
-- `config.sh`: A configuration script that inside *chroot*, after installing the packages.
-It uses the information stored in `env.sh`.
-- `packages.sh`: A "database" of needed packages depending on your choices in the installation script.
-- `printer.sh`: A printer script, mostly used to print colored messages.

 ## Available packages by default